existential_freedom_meaning_isolation_death.jpeg

 • Developing Critical Awareness: political, cultural, medical and social dimensions

-• Cultural narcissism and resolving personal narcissism for greater integrity
+• Cultural narcissism and resolving personal narcissism for greater personal, moral, and spiritual integrity

-• I work with almost every kind of presentation where the patient is suitably motivated, sincere, honest and willing to do the work offered.
-I have particular interests in the following:
+• I work with almost every kind of presentation where you are suitably motivated, sincere, honest and willing to do the work offered.
+I do my best with all of my patients, but have a personal affinity for:

 • Survivors of trauma, abusive personal and workplace relationships, and adverse childhood events